Daniel-Fernandez-951/Mining-Stats/README.md

 #### Limitations:

-Can only run across 2 miners currently.
-I am still working out how I will make it scalable to accommodate X number of miners.
+Can only track 2 miners.

 ###### Planned Upgrades:

-1. Allow the program to be refreshed, user set time between refresh.
+1. ~~Allow the program to be refreshed, user set time between refresh.~~ Using watch for now
-2. Get real fancy and add some colors; green will be an increase, while red will be a decrease since last refresh.
+2. Get real fancy and add some colors; green=good, while red=bad.
 3. May skip #2 if I decide to go down the GUI route and see what the options are for this program coupled with a GUI.
-4. Continue learning Python.